Real-Time vs. Delayed Stock Alerts: Why the Lag Matters

 Direct answer"Real-time" should mean the alert fires the moment the underlying event (a filing, a price cross) becomes public - not the moment a human curator gets around to writing it up.
 Many "real-time" claims quietly mean same-day, not same-minute.

-- There's the lag built into the underlying data (Congress has 45 days by law; 13Fs are quarterly) — nothing can fix that.
-Then there's the lag an app itself adds on top, between "publicly filed" and "you get notified" — that's the part worth judging an app on.
+- There's the lag built into the underlying data (Congress has 45 days by law; 13Fs are quarterly), and nothing can fix that.
+Then there's the lag an app itself adds on top, between "publicly filed" and "you get notified."
+That second lag is the part actually worth judging an app on.

-- "Real-time" is used loosely across the industry.
+- "Real-time" is used loosely across the industry, often on purpose.
 The honest version: real-time on the alert, given whatever legal lag already exists on the underlying disclosure.
+Anyone who skips that clarification is hoping you won't ask.

-- Ask (or test) how long after a filing goes public an app actually sends its alert — minutes, or hours.
-That gap is where competing apps genuinely differ.
+- Ask, or test, how long after a filing goes public an app actually sends its alert - minutes, or hours.
+That gap is where competing apps genuinely differ, and it's the one number most of them don't advertise.

 Two Very Different Kinds of Lag

-There's the lag built into the underlying data (Congress has 45 days by law; 13Fs are quarterly) — nothing can fix that.
-Then there's the lag an app itself adds on top, between "publicly filed" and "you get notified" — that's the part worth judging an app on.
+There's the lag built into the underlying data (Congress has 45 days by law; 13Fs are quarterly), and nothing can fix that.
+Then there's the lag an app itself adds on top, between "publicly filed" and "you get notified."
+That second lag is the part actually worth judging an app on.

 Why This Distinction Gets Blurred in Marketing

-"Real-time" is used loosely across the industry.
+"Real-time" is used loosely across the industry, often on purpose.
 The honest version: real-time on the alert, given whatever legal lag already exists on the underlying disclosure.
+Anyone who skips that clarification is hoping you won't ask.

 What to Actually Check

-Ask (or test) how long after a filing goes public an app actually sends its alert — minutes, or hours.
-That gap is where competing apps genuinely differ.
+Ask, or test, how long after a filing goes public an app actually sends its alert - minutes, or hours.
+That gap is where competing apps genuinely differ, and it's the one number most of them don't advertise.

 How AlphaYou Handles This

-Alerts fire as close to the moment of public filing as the source data allows — and we're explicit about which data types (like congress trades) carry a built-in legal lag versus which don't (like Form 4).
+Alerts fire as close to the moment of public filing as the source data allows, and we're explicit about which data types (like congress trades) carry a built-in legal lag versus which don't (like Form 4), so you know exactly what "real-time" means for each one.

 FAQ